ucsd-ccbb/mali-dual-crispr-pipeline/README.md

 	count_dual_crispr CountTest TestLib ~/dual_crispr/test_data/test_set_1 ~/dual_crispr/test_outputs

 ### Requirements
-1. An Amazon Linux AMI instance to which you have access that has been configured with the pipeline software
-2. The key (.pem) file that gives you access to the AMI
-3. The Public DNS value for the instance

 7. Your user name and password for the FTP server on which your fastq data reside
 8. The full URL of the folder on the FTP server in which your fastq data reside

 ### Steps
-1. If you are not already logged into your instance, follow Installation step 1 above to do so

 3. Create a directory for your fastq data and download it there

 	* In the following commands, replacing `fastq_dir_name` everywhere with the name of this run (e.g., `160817_D00611_0339_BHWTT2BCXX`)